-In some cases, it is necessary to guide a user amongst different pages within the same web platform.
+Sometimes, it is necessary to guide users amongst different pages within the same web platform.
 This article will explain how to create interactive guides across different URLs.

 Should I create separate guides for separate URLs?

-When you create a guide, always make sure that your users take a critical action that will lead them to their “Aha!
+When you create a guide, always ensure that your users take a critical action that will lead them to their “Aha!
 Moments.”

 As a best practice, you’d want to guide your users to only one essential action within a walkthrough.
 The preferred scenario would be to reach this necessary action without changing the URL path.

 However, if a user needs to follow a different URL path to take the same key action, you can create guides that span across multiple URLs.

-We recommend you create guides that include a maximum of 5-6 steps.
+We recommend you create guides with a maximum of 5-6 steps.
 Having a higher number of steps might cause your guide’s completion rate to decrease.

 How can I make sure the guide will be visible across different URLs?

 When creating a guide, you must adjust its targeting settings according to the pages you want your guide to initiate.

-Some tasks you want your users to accomplish might be fragmented across different URLs within a walkthrough.
+Some tasks you want your users to do might be fragmented across different URLs within a walkthrough.
 Once you ensure that the UserGuiding container code is embedded in those pages, you can directly open the Chrome extension and start editing your steps.

 For more information on how to embed the code, you can check out the corresponding articles: